 - Air Vice Marshal equivalent to Major-General in the Zimbabwe National Army

-    - Air Commodore equivalent to Brigadier-General in the Zimbabwe National Army
+- Air Commodore equivalent to Brigadier-General (or just Brigadier) in the Zimbabwe National Army

 - Group Captain equivalent to Colonel in the Zimbabwe National Army

 - Wing Commander equivalent to Lieutenant-Colonel in the Zimbabwe National Army

 - Squadron Leader equivalent to Major in the Zimbabwe National Army